jacknycz/nodal/next/NextAIIntro.md

 - 🧑‍💻 Prioritize maintainable, scalable, and idiomatic Next.js + React code
 - ☁️ Use Supabase for authentication, board storage, and document uploads
 - 🎨 Ensure delightful, accessible, and themeable UI/UX
+- 🔄 Real-time collaboration and cloud synchronization
+- 📱 Responsive design that works across all devices

 ---